BlackAnon22/BlackAnon22.github.io/posts/CTF Competitions/picoCTF_2024.md

 ![image](https://github.com/BlackAnon22/BlockChain_Hacking/assets/67879936/0d1ce5cb-5258-4695-95a7-59d3711b6660)

 Good, we are now on the 7th tag, well for this 7th tag exiftool didn't really help me out.
-So I uded a hexeditor "imex".
+So I used a hexeditor "imex".
 To install you can just run ```sudo apt install imhex```.
 You actually can use any hexeditor of your choice

 We'll edit the jpg file using this, you'll know why soon